|Dimensions||338L, 410C, 338R|

 |Address||525 NW Peacock Boulevard, Port St. Lucie, FL 34986|

-So you’ll need to find and make your own entertainment.
+And Port St. Lucie has one big assets many seek during springtime: it’s a hub for golf in a state that truly caters to golfers.
 Like many other Florida communities, golf plays an important role in Port St. Lucie.
 What makes Port St. Lucie different is the sanctioning of the PGA: the PGA runs a club and learning center in Port St. Lucie and has established a museum there as well, all under the auspices of the PGA Village.

 The PGA Golf Club (1916 Perfect Dr., Port St. Lucie; 800/609-9067; pgavillage.com) features three championship courses.
 The Ryder Course, designed by Tom Fazio, features rolling hills and a lot of water hazards; the Wanamaker Course, also designed by Fazio, has a classic Florida feel; and the Dye Course (designed by Pete Dye) has a links-style layout.
 Many of the hotels have an agreement with the golf club for room/links specials.
 If your game is not quite up to a championship-course level, some time at the PGA Learning Center – which features a driving range and a number of practice holes for work on the short game – is in order.